SindreKjelsrud/kjelsrud.dev/content/en_resume.md

 ----------
 **Operator, Manpower, Coop Main Warehouse, Loading-Department**
 *2022 - 2022*
-> The main tasks consist of helping the truckdrivers with loading, localisation/retrieving of products and pallets using a forklift, and acquiring necessary papers before departure, as well as the use of Witronsoftware and general maintenance of the area
+> The main tasks consist of helping the truckdrivers with loading, localisation/retrieving of products and pallets using a forklift, and acquiring necessary papers before departure, as well as the use of Witronsoftware and general maintenance of the area.

 **Lifeguard, Lillestrom municipality, Nebbursvollen Open-air swimming pool**
 *2019 - 2022*